 Photos.
 Videos.
 Infographics.
+Animations.
+Data visualizations.
 You can hardly find a piece of content without any visuals these days.
-According to this Jeff Bullas blog, words simply are not enough to engage and delight today’s audience any more.
-And that is where visual marketing comes in.
+Words simply are not enough to engage and delight today’s audience anymore… That is where visual marketing comes in.

 Not sure if you really need visual content?
 Let’s take a look at the data behind the power of visual content marketing.

 - Visual content is vastly preferred by consumers